nishanths/zoom.js/README.md

 import { zoom } from "@nishanths/zoom.js"
 ```

+The js files in the `dist` directory are ES modules.

 Note that the `package.json` for the package specifies the `module` property but
 not the `main` property.
 You may need a module-aware tool to correctly include
 the package in your bundle.
 For further reading, see this Stack Overflow